StreamlabsSupport/Streamlabs-Desktop/README.md

 ### Lagged frames

 IF you are getting **lagged frames** or the game is having slow FPS then  your GPU is being overloaded.
-Lower the graphics quality in game so streaming software gets more breathing room to compose the frames for the encoder.
+Lower the graphics quality in-game so streaming software gets more breathing room to compose the frames for the encoder.
 You can also limit the FPS or use v-sync.
-One could even consider locking to 120FPS (and 120Hz) as this is a nice /2 division for 60FPS and /4 division for 30FPS streaming.
+One could even consider locking to 120FPS as this is a nice /2 division for 60FPS and /4 division for 30FPS streaming.
+You can also enable V-sync to lock the FPS if availble.
+If you are using G-Sync you can try disabling this and see if that would help.

+In addition you can try the [following few steps](https://github.com/StreamlabsSupport/Streamlabs-OBS#game-crashes-or-drops-fps-while-trying-to-capture-with-streamlabs-obs)  as well to further optimize your system for streaming.

 Regardless of software or hardware encoding selection, streaming software requires shared GPU to compose the frames (combine sources) for the encoder to encode.

-> Ensure that you in game FPS is not exceeding your monitors refresh rate.
-Enabling V-Sync in game will help resolve this issue

 ### Skipped frames